R3VANEK/fumoco-de/README.md

 * Anime.js

 ## Licence
-All rights reserved, all media except contact section belongs to JK Creative Media
+Apache License 2.0, except all media, they belong to JK Creative Media (All rights reserved)